-The Marlboro College community comes together each year for Midnight Breakfast, Broomball Tournament and Work Day.
+Marlboro College students' favorite campus traditions are Midnight Breakfast, Broomball Tournament and Work Day.

-Marlboro College offers housing.
+Marlboro College offers housing for students.
 Students are required to live on campus through freshman year.
 First year students are guaranteed on-campus housing.

 The majority of Marlboro College students live on campus.
 In 2021, 78% of undergrads at Marlboro College lived in some kind of on-campus housing and 22% of students lived off-campus or commuted to Marlboro College.
 There are 260 spots available in on-campus housing for all 183 undergraduates.
 In the 2020-21 school year, 155 students chose to live on-campus.
 On the weekends, about 95% students stay on-campus.
 First year students are allowed to park a car on campus.

 Marlboro College offers coed housing and housing for students with disabilities.

 At Marlboro College there are a variety of athletic options for students interested in joining a sports program.